Statistical Effort Modelling of Game Resource Localisation Attacks: Instantiation and Experimental Evaluation

 \paragraph{$\xor$-Logic} The $\xor$-logic is similar in nature to the $+$-logic, but rather than assuming the encoding of the resource value $A_i$ with an offset, this logic assumes that value $X_i$ in memory was obfuscated using XOR-masking with a secret mask $M$.
 Analogous to the $+$-logic, we compare two values across dumps and require that they adhere to $X_j \oplus X_i = A_j \oplus A_i$, circumventing the need for knowledge of the secret mask $M$.

 \paragraph{$+\xor$-Logic} The $+\xor$-logic targets the similarly-named $+\xor$-encoding, where the encoded value $X_i$ in memory is given by encoding value $A_i$ as $(A_i + O) \oplus M$, with $M$ and $O$ secret values.
 The logic that we evaluate only targets dump sequences in which the different values $A_{i}$ increase (or decrease) monotonically with a constant stride 1, as this is the stride occurring in the simulated game scenarios.
+In that scenario, the value $X_{i+1} \oplus X_i$ will equal $p \oplus (p + 1)$ for some value $p$.